trailofbits/testing-handbook/content/_index.md

 ## Feedback
 <!-- markdown-link-check-disable -->
-We want to actively maintain the highest possible quality and expand the content of Testing Handbook.
+We want to actively maintain the highest possible quality and expand the content of the Testing Handbook.
 If you see a way to improve the Testing Handbook, please let us know!
 The best way to let us know is by raising an issue directly on the [Testing Handbook GitHub page](https://github.com/trailofbits/testing-handbook).
 <!-- markdown-link-check-enable -->